 The lens can be used for portrait shots and will produce some stunning background bokeh thanks to its f/1.4 aperture.
 Using this lens, you’ll get incredibly professional, high-quality shots.

-The lens is extremely lightweight and compact, making it easy to use whilst handholding, and also easy to fit in a bag.
+The lens is extremely lightweight and compact, making it easy to use whilst handholding.

 This lens would be a pretty good complementary lens to the standard 18-55mm lens we discussed above.

 7. Canon EF-M 28mm f/3.5 Macro IS STM